Johanbos/home-assistant-import/README.md

 - Domoticz with P1/DMSR data (Version: 2020.2 (build 12497) Build Hash: c8f1e167e-modified)
 - SMA Inverter with Solar production data (version unknown)

-At this point the import tool is not usable, unless you are a developer completing the code yourself ;)
+At this point the import tool is usable, nut you have to be somethat of a techy to get the options right.

 [![CI](https://github.com/Johanbos/home-assistant-import/actions/workflows/release.yml/badge.svg)](https://github.com/Johanbos/home-assistant-import/actions/workflows/release.yml)